sleak-lbl/weekly-emails/items/whpc.md

-## Women in HPC Workshop at SC18 Call for Submissions Now Open!
+## Women in HPC Workshop at SC18 Call for Submissions Closes Wednesday

 The Women in HPC Workshop at SC18 seeks submissions in the form of extended abstracts for short talks to be given during the workshop.
 The workshop, which